 Change Workflow Diagram Options

-- Select an SLA Breach Time to set how much time users have to update a change’s Changes Status before it is in breach.
+- Select an SLA Breach Time to set how much time users have to move to the next Status before it is in breach.

 - Select an SLA Breach State Color from the drop-down menu.